dkouatch/video-to-audio-through-text/README.md

 > **Note:** Please check the appropriate licenses and usage rights for VGGSound and AudioSet data before using them in your research.

 ## Code
 We include our full code implementations in vatt folder, including both stages: video-to-caption stage (v2cap) and video+text->audio stage (vt2a).
-The instructions on how to use the code to train both stages will be updated here below.
+Instructions for both training and inference are detailed below.

 ## Checkpoints
 **VATT Full Models (including LLama and Gemma version, 4 checkpoints in total in the zip file)**